-2. Arabian Nights: Get inspired by Morocco when planning your next party.
-Think belly dancers, traditional Moroccan mint tea, Casbah lanterns, and exotic fabrics.
+2. Arabian Nights: Get inspired by Morocco when planning your next theme party.
+Think: belly dancers, traditional Moroccan mint tea (cocktails, obviously), Casbah lanterns, and exotic fabrics.

 5. Mexican Fiesta: Mariachi music and a do-it-yourself Margarita bar?
 Success!

 6. A Night At El Morocco: Recreate the famous club that ran New York City from the 1930s to the 1950s in your own home.
 Think zebra-print accents, retro cocktails, and big band or jazz music.

 7. Princess Party: Ask your guests to dress up and supply everyone with tiaras.

 9. DIY Spa Party: Why not invite your friends over for a spa party?
 Hire a manicurist (which is surprisingly affordable) and prepare a variety of do-it-yourself face masks for guests.

 10. 1920s Speakeasy: Great Gatsby themed parties are always a hit, and with good reason.
 Who doesn’t want to rock their best 1920s-inspired attire, while sipping retro cocktails?

 12. Farm-To-Table Dinner: Why throw an ordinary dinner party when you can get inspired by the latest culinary trend and throw a farm-to-table dinner?
 Create a dinner with only locally sourced ingredients and your guests will definitely be impressed.

 14. Flower Power Party: Head back to the 1960s with a psychedelic themed party.
-Set the party to Janis Joplin and Jimi Hendricks.
+Set the party to Janis Joplin and Jimi Hendrix.

-15. Back To College: Because, you’re never too old to throw a kegger complete with beer pong, let’s be serious.
+15. Back To College: Because, you’re never too old to throw a kegger complete with beer pong.

 16. Slim Aarons-Inspired Pool Party: Have a retro-inspired pool party taking a cue from society photographer Slim Aarons’ famous photographs of socialites lounging poolside from the 1950s and 1960s.